Track2k/vm-runtime-calculator/README.md

 ## Event Scheduler

-To invoke the Lambda function automatically, set up a CloudWatch Events rule:
+To invoke the Lambda function automatically, set up a CloudWatch Events rule (use console or CLI).:

 1. **Create a CloudWatch Events rule:**